 Donating cash is best.

 Cash doesn’t need to be sorted, stored or distributed, and it gives a voluntary organization to make bulk purchases locally to help the most urgent needs.
 People who do the most good practice smart compassion.
 They stop, think, and give cash.
-Visit Greatest Good Calculator to learn the real costs behind donating goods.
+Visit the Donations Calculator to learn the real costs behind donating goods.